npm/node-semver/README.md

   prerelease) will be supported up to, but not including, the next major version (or its prereleases). `1.5.1` will satisfy `^1.2.3`, while `1.2.2` and `2.0.0-beta` will not.
+* `^0.1.3` := `=0.1.3` Since 0.x versions are special in semver and
+  not guaranteed to be compatible in any way with each other, they are handled as exact matches by the caret operator.
 * `~1.2` := `>=1.2.0-0 <1.3.0-0` "Any version starting with 1.2"
 * `^1.2` := `>=1.2.0-0 <2.0.0-0` "Any version compatible with 1.2"
 * `1.2.x` := `>=1.2.0-0 <1.3.0-0` "Any version starting with 1.2"